francesca64/diva/README.md

     );

     let mut handle = Command::impure("shasum")
-        // We also have methods that let you set these using `bossy::Stdio`
+        // We also have methods that let you set these using `diva::Stdio`
         // (which is currently just a re-export of `std::process::Stdio`), but
         // this spares you some typing and an import.
         .with_stdin_piped()